Skip to main content

 Once you create a launch, you will land on the launch detail page where you can:

-3. Monitor fan enrollment and execution logs
+Track fan enrollment and view execution logs as your campaign runs.

 Ready to create your first launch?
 Head to Creating a Launch.